 We very much respect that your application is important to you.
 Each application is reviewed individually to ensure that everything a student submits is carefully considered and that each student receives a fair and consistent admission decision.
 Admission is very competitive.
 For example, for fall 2016 admission, we received more than 49,000 applications for a freshman class of approximately 5,700 students.
-While we are very grateful for the strong interest in the University of Minnesota, the number of applications submitted and the strength of the applicant pool has created a competitive admissions situation for fall 2015.
+While we are very grateful for the strong interest in the University of Minnesota, the number of applications submitted and the strength of the applicant pool have also created a competitive admissions situation for fall 2017.

 We have prepared several Frequently Asked Questions below to provide detailed information about how we review applications and make admission decisions.